bevyengine/bevy-website/content/news/2021-04-04-bevy-0.5/index.md

 This means `filter_system` is still perfectly valid in **Bevy 0.5**.
 I consider this a "best of both worlds" situation.
 We get most of the benefits of the old implementation, but with consistent and predictable rules enforced at app startup.

+## What's Next For Bevy?

+We still have a long road ahead of us, but the Bevy developer community is growing at a rapid pace and we already have big plans for the future.
+Expect to see progress in the following areas soon:

+* "Pipelined" rendering and other renderer optimizations
+* Bevy UI redesign
+* Animation: component animation and 3d skeletal animation
+* ECS: relationships/indexing, async systems
+* 3D Lighting Features: shadows, more light types
+* More Bevy Scene features and usability improvements

+We also plan on breaking ground on the Bevy Editor as soon as we converge on a final Bevy UI design.

 ## Change Log

 ## Contributors